Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_3_plan.md

 ## 2:00-3:30: Python clinic 1

-The first day of the Python clinic will examine text processing, starting with the very basics, in preparation for more complex textual analysis.
-We will discuss the Natural Language Toolkit and the role it plays in processing text files.
-Scholars will also gain familiarity with Jupyter Notebook.
+The first day of the Python clinic will introduce the basics of text processing, in preparation for more complex textual analysis in the continuation of this unit.
+We will introduce and discuss the Natural Language Toolkit (NLTK) and the role it plays in processing text files.
+Participants will also gain familiarity with the Jupyter Notebook environment.

 Time | Topic | Type
 ---- | ----  | ----